 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Bowl barrow 230m north of North Wood is a Bronze Age funerary monument located in Staffordshire.
-The site consists of a circular mound characteristic of bowl barrows, a common burial form during the Bronze Age period.
-Such monuments typically contained cremated or inhumed remains, often accompanied by grave goods that reflected the status and beliefs of their interred occupants.
-The barrow's survival as an archaeological feature contributes to understanding Bronze Age settlement patterns and mortuary practices in the region.
+Bowl barrow 230m north of North Wood is a Neolithic or Bronze Age funerary monument located in Staffordshire.
+The site consists of a circular earthwork mound characteristic of bowl barrows, a common burial form across prehistoric Britain.
+Such monuments typically date from the Bronze Age, though some examples may originate in the Neolithic period, and served as repositories for inhumed or cremated remains, frequently accompanied by grave goods.
+The barrow's survival as an upstanding earthwork contributes to the archaeological record of prehistoric burial practices in the region.

 Bowl barrow 230m north of North Wood is a scheduled monument protected by Historic England under reference 1011676.
 View the official record →

-Bowl barrow 230m north of North Wood is a Bronze Age funerary monument located in Staffordshire.
+Bowl barrow 230m north of North Wood is a Neolithic or Bronze Age funerary monument located in Staffordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011676.

 Bowl barrow 230m north of North Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011676.